Generic name: Nalbuphine hydrochloride

 Nalbuphine Hydrochloride Injection is a sterile, nonpyrogenic solution of Nalbuphine hydrochloride in water for injection.
 This product may be administered by subcutaneous, intramuscular or intravenous injection.

-Each milliliter (mL) contains Nalbuphine hydrochloride 10 mg; sodium citrate, dihydrate 0.47 mg and citric acid, anhydrous 0.63 mg added as buffers and may contain sodium hydroxide and/or hydrochloric acid for pH adjustment; pH 3.7 (3.0 to 4.5).
+Each milliliter (mL) contains Nalbuphine hydrochloride 10 mg or 20 mg; sodium citrate, dihydrate 0.47 mg and citric acid, anhydrous 0.63 mg added as buffers and may contain sodium hydroxide and/or hydrochloric acid for pH adjustment; pH 3.7 (3.0 to 4.5).
 Contains sodium chloride for tonicity adjustment.

 Mechanism of Action

 Nalbuphine is an agonist at kappa opioid receptors and an antagonist at mµ opioid receptors.